 - Never operate a piece of equipment or machinery that appears to be unsafe.

 - Horseplay, scuffling and other acts which tend to endanger the safety or wellbeing of employees are prohibited.

 - Never bring, use, and/or sell illegal drugs or alcohol on company property.

-- Never bring any type of weapon or firearm to into the SSE office or a client’s location.
+- Any type of weapon or firearm is prohibited to into the SSE office or a client’s location.